 2. After you’ve cut out your pieces, cut out and attach fusible webbing to all pieces.
 Iron pieces #1 & #2 onto your pumpkin in the spots indicated.
 Iron your pumpkin, stem, and leaf (if using fabric) onto your tee shirt.

-3. Use coordinating thread and a variety of stitches and sew around each piece of the applique.
+3. Optional: Use coordinating thread and a variety of stitches and sew around each piece of the applique.
 I used a straight stitch and a zigzag stitch, and both orange and brown thread.

 Now, tell me that wasn’t easy?